 BLOOMFIELD AVENUE FROM NEWARK - Proceed on Bloomfield Avenue from Newark approximately 13 miles.
 Continue through Bloomfield, Glen Ridge, Montclair, Verona, and Caldwell into West Caldwell.
-Make a right onto Passaic Avenue.
-ECC at West Caldwell School of Technology is located on the right, one block before Passaic Avenue intersection.
+Make a left just before the light at Passaic Avenue.

 BY PUBLIC BUS TRANSPORTATION FROM NEWARK -